Primitive Camping Inyo National Forest – Eastern Sierra Car Camping

 Open (free) Camping along Hwy 395

-Monache Meadows – This south Sierra Meadow is accessible by 4WD truck or SUV.
+Monache Meadows – This high elevation (8000′) south Sierra Meadow is accessible by 4WD truck or SUV.
 Near Kennedy Meadows CA

-Walker Creek Rd – quick camp / in route camping near oaks & creek.
-South of Olancha CA, look for turn off & follow dirt road up into the tight canyon.
-No RVs.
+Walker Creek Rd – quick camp in the lowlands; an easy in route camping near oaks & creek.
+Southside of Olancha CA, look for turn off & follow dirt road up into the tight canyon.
+No RVs whatsoever.

-Fish Slough Road – open desert camping near Indian Petroglyphs.
-N of Bishop
+Fish Slough Road – open desert camping w/ popular bouldering & rock climbing areas; near Indian Petroglyphs.
+N of Bishop, CA

 Road# 4S02 – Owens Gorge Road – N of Bishop behind Lake Crowley.
 Free RV camping w/ boulders & pines